sravani-k29/pyscape/README.md

 ```

 This creates an optimized build in the `build` folder that can be deployed to any static hosting service.

+## Troubleshooting

+### Code Execution Issues

+**Problem**: "RapidAPI key not configured" error in ML Sandbox

+**Solution**:
+1. Ensure you have added `REACT_APP_RAPIDAPI_KEY` to your `.env` file
+2. Restart your development server after adding the key
+3. Verify your RapidAPI subscription is active
+4. Check that your key has the correct permissions for Judge0 CE API

+**Problem**: Code execution timeout or errors

+**Solution**:
+- Check your internet connection
+- Verify your RapidAPI usage limits (150 requests/month on free plan)
+- Ensure your code doesn't have infinite loops or excessive resource usage
+- Try running simpler code first to test the connection

+**Problem**: JavaScript code works but server-side languages don't

+**Solution**:
+- JavaScript runs locally, while Python/Java/C++ require RapidAPI
+- Verify your RapidAPI key is correctly configured
+- Check browser network tab for failed API requests
+- Ensure you're subscribed to the Judge0 CE API on RapidAPI

+### General Issues

+**Problem**: Application won't start

+**Solution**:
+1. Run `npm install` to ensure all dependencies are installed
+2. Check that all environment variables are set in `.env`
+3. Verify Node.js version is 16 or higher
+4. Clear npm cache: `npm cache clean --force`

 ## Contributing